Why do so many men give up on being men once they have reached a certain age? (I could ask women the same question.)

 Exactly because it was time for some bodybuilding.
 My father had grown out of the 181-pound class, so reps gave him an extra nudge up to fill in the 198-pound class faster.
 His muscularity noticeably improved and he got leaner.

 Vladimir picked up the barbell less than five years ago and never looked back.
-Coaching him is a challenge because, like a young man he believes he is, my dad tends to overdo things.
-Once he did not perform as well as expected in a meet.
-After a thorough interrogation my old man fessed up that he had climbed 306 floors several days before!
+Coaching him is a challenge because, like the young man he believes he is, my dad tends to overdo things.
+Once, he did not perform as well as expected in a meet.
+After a thorough interrogation, my old man fessed up that he had climbed 306 floors several days before!

 StrongFirst is not in the babysitting business.
 We serve the top 1% performers and those who are totally committed to claw their way up to the 1%.
-Which is why the sports psychology text that we chose to publish, Psych, is the manual on reaching world class performance—not cheerleading drivel to lure the lazy off the couch.
+Which is why the sports psychology text we chose to publish, Psych, is a manual on reaching world-class performance—not cheerleading drivel to lure the lazy off the couch.